mmcnicol/presentations/architectural-patterns.md

 * high maintainability
 * low technical debt

-"No silver bullet for designing a software architecture has been made and there will be no such thing coming in the future."
+"No silver bullet for designing a software architecture has been made and there will be no such thing coming in the future.
+Nonetheless, software development practitioners and researchers are constantly searching and developing new ways to create software applications which are fast to develop and deploy as well as easy to maintain."

 ## microservices